Cynthia Bouron: Paternity suit

 Bouron plotted against Grant and became pregnant by a younger man resembling Grant in his younger years.
 When the child, Stephanie Andrea, was born on March 12, 1970, Bouron wrote Grant's name on the birth certificate.
 She sued Cary Grant over the paternity of her daughter, alleging he was the father.
 When Grant challenged her to a blood test to prove that he wasn't the father, Bouron failed to comply three times and the case was dropped, and she was ordered to remove Grant's name from the birth certificate.

 Death

 On October 30, 1973, Bouron was found dead in the trunk of a car parked outside the Market Basket grocery store, located at 11315 Ventura Boulevard in Studio City, California.
 She had been tied up and beaten to death.
 She lay undiscovered for at least a week.
-Bouron was reported missing by her two sons on October 20; the automobile her body was found in was abandoned since October 24.
+Bouron was reported missing by her two sons on October 20.
+The automobile where her body was discovered had been abandoned since October 24.
 The murderer was never found.
 She was 39 at the time of her death.